Jokichi Takamine

-Takamine Jōkichi (高峰 譲吉) was a Japanese chemist.
-He is known for being the first to isolate epinephrine in 1901.
+Jokichi Takamine (高峰 譲吉, Takamine Jōkichi) was a Japanese chemist.
+He is known for being the first to isolate adrenaline in 1901.

 Early life and education

 Takamine was born in Takaoka, Toyama Prefecture, in November 1854.
 His father was a doctor; his mother a member of a family of sake brewers.
 He spent his childhood in Kanazawa, capital of present-day Ishikawa Prefecture in central Honshū.
 He learned English as a child from a Dutch family in Nagasaki, and so always spoke English with a Dutch accent.
 He was educated in Osaka, Kyoto, and Tokyo, graduating from one of the predecessors of Tokyo Imperial University in 1879.
 He did postgraduate work at University of Glasgow and Anderson College in Scotland until 1883.

 Career

 Japan

 In 1883, Takamine returned to Japan and joined the division of chemistry at the newly established Department of Agriculture and Commerce until 1887.
 He then founded the Tokyo Artificial Fertilizer Company, where he later isolated the enzyme takadiastase, an enzyme that catalyzes the breakdown of starch.
 Takamine developed his diastase from koji, a fungus used in the manufacture of soy sauce and miso.
 Its Latin name is Aspergillus oryzae, and it is a "designated national fungus" (kokkin) in Japan.